Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Conclusion

 \section{Conclusion}

 In this study, we deployed IoT sensors in polytunnel-based strawberry production to monitor environmental parameters and improve yield forecasting.
 To address the challenge of limited historical sensor data, we proposed a backcasting approach that generated synthetic sensor data using historical weather station and polytunnel data.
-Our results showed that incorporating synthetic data improved yield forecasting accuracy, with models trained on the combined data outperforming those trained on real sensor data.
+Our results showed in a retrospective evaluation that incorporating synthetic data improved yield forecasting accuracy, with models trained on the combined data outperforming those trained on real sensor data.
 We observed that incorporating additional environmental features did not improve accuracy when using only the limited real dataset.
-However, when combined with the synthetic data, the value of these environmental features became more pronounced, with the yield+sensor combination achieving the best performance across all models.
+However, when combined with the synthetic data, the value of these environmental features became more pronounced, with the yield+sensor combination achieving the lowest RMSE across the three model families.
+These findings should be interpreted as evidence for retrospective data augmentation under sensor-data scarcity, while fully prospective validation and comparison against a naive persistence baseline remain important future work.

 Our novel work addresses a practical challenge faced by individual farms: limited historical sensor data for predictive modeling.
 By combining IoT sensor deployment with synthetic data generation, we provide an approach that can be implemented in similar small-scale agricultural settings where data scarcity is common.
-While we achieved significant improvements, we acknowledge the limitation of using data from a single farm.
-Future work should explore transferability across multiple growing locations and other crop varieties.
-Further exploration should also be made into advanced synthetic data generation techniques that can capture extreme weather conditions and their effects on yield.